 When a contract is entered into, the Group assesses whether the contract contains a lease.
 A contract is, or contains, a lease if the contract conveys the right to control the use of an identified asset for a period of time in exchange for consideration.
 The Group separates the lease and non-lease components of the contract and accounts for these separately.
 The Group allocates the consideration in the contract to each component on the basis of their relative stand-alone prices.
-Leases as a lessee

 Right-of-use assets and lease liabilities are recognised at commencement date of the lease when the asset is available for use.
 Right-of-use assets are measured at cost, less any accumulated depreciation and impairment losses, and adjusted for any remeasurement of lease liabilities.
 The cost of right-of-use assets includes the amount of lease liabilities recognised, initial direct costs incurred, and lease payments made at or before the commencement date less any lease incentives received.
 Right-of-use assets are depreciated using the straight-line method over the shorter of their useful life and the lease term.
-Periodic adjustments are made for any re-measurements of the lease liabilities and for impairment losses, assessed in accordance with the Group's impairment policies.
+Periodic adjustments are made for any re-measurements of the lease liabilities and for impairment losses, assessed in